build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 [git clone https://github.com/aws-samples/picture-social-sample/](https://github.com/aws-samples/picture-social-sample.git) -b ep5
 ```

 If you get here that means that you are now using Artificial Intelligence services on AWS!
-The next episode we are going to learn about service integration and access at pod level using Kubernetes and IAM with Open ID Connect and we are going to deploy this API to Kubernetes!
+In the next post we are going to learn about service integration and access at pod level using Kubernetes and IAM with Open ID Connect and we are going to deploy this API to Kubernetes!